udayakumar-s/ej2-angular-docs/ej2-angular/sidebar/how-to/open-and-close-the-sidebar.md

 ---
 layout: post
 title: Open and close the sidebar in Angular Sidebar component | Syncfusion
-description: Learn here all about Open and close the sidebar in Syncfusion ##Platform_Name## Sidebar component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Open and close the sidebar in Syncfusion Angular Sidebar component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Open and close the sidebar
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Open and close the sidebar in Angular Sidebar component